 Make no mistake – Montreal bagels are different from their New York cousins.
 They’re smaller and have a sweet flavor due to a cooking process that includes a water and honey bath.

 Popularized by Jewish immigrants from Eastern European countries like the aforementioned Poland, Montreal bagels are unique for their sweet flavor and crunchy texture.
 The sweetness comes from honey added to the water and the crunchiness from wood ovens used to baked the bagels.

 If you’re wondering how Montreal bagels compare to their bigger brothers in New York City, you’ll have to taste test a few to decide.
 We recommend trying sesame bagels with a cream cheese schmear at both Fairmount Bagel and St-Viateur Bagel Shop.

 3. Smoked Meat

-Montreal’s smoked meat tradition originated with Eastern European Jews who brought the recipe when they immigrated from countries like Romania.
+One of the best sandwiches in the world, Montreal’s smoked meat tradition originated with Eastern European Jews who brought the recipe when they immigrated from countries like Lithuania.
 This cured and smoked beef brisket is similar to New York’s pastrami, but the Montreal version has a more peppery flavor.